 The Department of Education approached the Trust in 2015 regarding the possibility of using land along the Southern Perimeter for the temporary relocation of Ultimo Public School.
 Demolition of buildings in that area began in 2016.
-Construction of the temporary school was completed in mid
+Construction of the temporary school was completed in mid February 2018.

-February 2018.
 Ultimo Public School used the temporary school until the end of first term in 2020 when the renovations to their school were completed.

 The Department of Education extended the lease of the temporary school area until the end of 2023.
-Fort St Public School will be installed here until their school finishes renovations.
+Fort St Public School is now located here until their school finishes renovations.

 An administrator was appointed in place of the Trust Board in May 2016 concurrent with the NSW Government's decision to ban greyhound racing (since reversed).
 The current Administrator, Mr Rod Gilmour, was appointed in August 2016.
+His tenure was due to expire at the end of the 2020-21 financial year but was extended to the end of September 2021.